fhoeben/sample-fitnesse-project/README.md

 wiki installation](http://localhost:9090/HsacExamples) (see instructions below on how to start in).

 ## Running Locally
-To start the wiki locally execute: `mvn clean compile exec:exec`, it can then be accessed at [http://localhost:9090/](http://localhost:9090/).
+To start the wiki locally execute: `mvn clean compile dependency:copy-dependencies exec:exec`, it can then be accessed at [http://localhost:9090/](http://localhost:9090/).

 More details on the features of hsac-fitnesse-fixtures, and example tests, can then be accessed at [http://localhost:9090/HsacExamples](http://localhost:9090/HsacExamples).